sunnypatel4141/myepos_frontoffice/README.md

 EPoS Software Front Office

-This is a [Free under the GNU Licence]: https://www.gnu.org/philosophy/free-sw.html
+This is a [Free under the GNU Licence] (https://www.gnu.org/philosophy/free-sw.html)